Kids Christmas Village | Child Friendly Decor

 I remember being a little girl and going Christmas shopping with my mother.
 We’d walk into a store filled to the brim with shimmering lights, red and green bows on anything a bow would stick to, and all the holiday goodness imaginable.
-It almost never failed . . . in the center of the store, there stood a beautiful, tiny, snowy, white Christmas village.
+It almost never failed . . . in the center of the store, there stood a beautiful, tiny, snowy, white Kids Christmas village.

 Adults and children were always gathered around the tiny houses, watching the miniature train travel round and round the Christmas village, while the magnetized ice skaters did their figure eights over the glass ice, and the little light polls shined bright around the village people.

-I could have stood and stared at the village for hours, noticing all the fun little details, dreaming up backstories for the villagers.
+I could have stood and stared at the Christmas village people for hours, noticing all the fun little details, dreaming up backstories for the villagers.
 It would never fail though, after a while my hand would involuntarily start to raise and suddenly my fingers would almost touch one of the tiny people.
 Mother, ever watchful, would say in a hushed, stern voice, “Don’t touch!” and I’d be drug away to continue our Christmas shopping excursion.

 Fancy no-touch Christmas Village

 How I loved those Christmas villages, and vowed one day to have one.
 Slowly, oh so slowly I’ve started my collection.
 While I have my nice village pieces by MacKenzie-Childs.
 They are detailed, beautiful, and hand-painted in Aurora New York.
 These are ones that the kids aren’t allowed to touch.
 They will be pass down items one day.

 And, as much as I love the idea of passing down special pieces to my kids, the child in me remembers wanting oh so much to play with the beautiful Christmas village, not just look at it.

 Kids Christmas village